Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 $$\frac{P_{k+1} - P_{k}}{ρ_{k+1} - ρ_{k}} = g z_{k+1}$$

-where p is the pressure, ρ the density, g the acceleration due to gravity and z the vertical coordinate.
+where $p$ is the pressure, $ρ$ the density, $g$ the acceleration due to gravity and $z$ the vertical coordinate.
 At the surface, the Montgomery potential P is given by:

 $$P_1 = g z_1 ρ_1$$